 - Your mission statement, which should help guide everything your business does, including marketing.

-- Your product, including your unique selling points and what sets you apart from your competitors.
+- Your product, including your unique selling points, product descriptions, and what sets you apart from your competitors.

 - Your audience, what they want in a product like yours, and what they value.